Most Secure File Sharing Options for Enterprise & Compliance

 1. Access controls, including advanced user permissions and system-wide user management.

-2. Automation controls, including workflow automation, communication and logging automation, and batch file transfers during off-hours.
+2. Automation controls, including workflow automation, communication and logging automation.
 Automation can also work hand-in-hand with security, integration, and access controls.

 3. Security controls, including advanced end-to-end encryption that meets or exceeds any standards required in your industry.
 Also consider any sharing solution that integrates with larger security automation and risk management tools.